sagan/gocaptioner/README.md

 ohwx woman, a portrait of a stern-looking woman from the mid-19th century, wearing a dark dress and a white bonnet with lace trim, conveying a sense of solemnity and strict traditionalism
 ```

-If `-identity` flag is set, it prepends it to the caption of each photo.
+If `--identity` flag is set, it prepends it to the caption of each photo.

 ## Flags

 ```
-gocaptioner.exe:
-  -dir string
-        Required: Path to the image directory
-  -force
+gocaptioner caption:
-        Optional: Force re-generation of all captions, even if .txt files exist -identity string
-        Optional: The trigger word (e.g., 'kongrongjin_3y') to prepend to each caption
+      --dir string        Required: Path to the image directory --force             Optional: Force re-generation of all captions, even if .txt files exist --identity string   Optional: The trigger word (e.g., 'kongrongjin_3y') to prepend to each caption
 ```